Flat Holography & Holographic Renormalization: Scalar Field: Factorization of the equations of motion

 \section{Factorization of the equations of motion}

-In this appendix, we want to allow for a different perspective on the function $f$ that appears in the counterterm action \eqref{eq:AnsatzCounterterms} for the free scalar field.
+In this appendix, we want to present a different perspective on the function $f$ that appears in the counterterm action \eqref{eq:AnsatzCounterterms} for the free scalar field.
 For holographic renormalization in AdS/CFT, this perspective has been introduced in \cite{Papadimitriou:2003is}.

 The equations of motion of the free scalar field in pure Minkowski space time (but also AdS space times) in $(t,r)\, , (v,r)$ and $(\tau, r)$-coordinates are of the form

 where $A(r,X,\partial_X)$ and $B(r,X,\partial_X)$ are functions of $r$ (``the holographic direction") and, generically, differential operators $\partial_X$ of the transverse directions\footnote{We use the term ``transverse directions" not so precisely to indicate all the remaining dependence excluding $r$. } $X$.
 These functions $A$ and $B$ are easily read-off from \eqref{eq.eom_tr}, \eqref{eq.eom_vr} and \eqref{eq.eomtaur}, namely